glassbead0/hanabi-conventions/Reference.md

 * When a player who is in a *Double Discard* situation discards anyway with an obvious clue to give (such as an off-chop 5), it implies that they **see** the other copy of the card, and were not *Double Discarding* at all.
 * Thus, when this occurs, you should write *Elimination Notes* on your entire hand for that card.

-### The Early 5's Chop Move

-* In the *Early Game*, players are only allowed to clue an off-chop 5 if there is nothing left to do.
-(Or, as a special exception, if there is only one *Play Clue* to give to a card that happens to be on *Finesse Position*.)
-* Thus, if someone clues a 5 and there **is** something else to do, they are performing a special move.
-* If the 5 is one-away from chop, then they are performing an *Early 5's Chop Move*.
-This functions in the exact same way a normal *5's Chop Move* does (except it was done in the *Early Game*, which is not normally possible).

-### The 5 Pull

-* In the *Early Game*, players are only allowed to clue an off-chop 5 if there is nothing left to do.
-(Or, as a special exception, if there is only one *Play Clue* to give to a card that happens to be on *Finesse Position*.)
-* Thus, if someone clues a 5 and there **is** something else to do, they are performing a special move.
-* If the 5 is two or more away from chop, then they are performing a *5 Pull*.
-A *5 Pull* causes the player to blind-play the card to the right of the 5.
-For the player receiving the clue, it is understood that the 5 is not actually related to the blind-play.
-This is why it is called a *Pull* instead of a *Finesse* or a *Bluff*.
-* *5 Pulls* are typically done to 5's that are in slot 1.
-But, for example, you can also clue a 5 in slot 2 in order to get a blind-play on slot 3.
-* Even though they involve playing a blind card, a *5 Pull* should be treated as a *Delayed Play Clue*.
-This means that the blind card could play through any existing touched cards.
-* *5 Pulls* also take precedence over *Finesses* and *Bluffs*.
-For example:
-  * It is the *Early Game*.
-  * Red 3 is played on the stacks.
-  * Alice clues Cathy number 5, touching a red 5 on slot 1.
-(There are other *Play Clues* for Alice to give, so this is **not** a *5 Stall*.)
-  * Normally, Bob would think that this is a *Finesse* and that he should blind-play his *Finesse Position* card as the red 4.
-  * However, *5 Pulls* take precedence over *Finesses*.
-Bob can see that there is a playable blue 1 to the right of the 5, so no-one is promised the red 4.
-* Since *5 Pulls* take precedence over *Finesses*, it is even possible to *5 Pull* a 4 without promising that the 5 is the matching suit.
-* Normal *Play Clues* and *Delayed Play Clues* take priority over *Early 5's Chop Moves* and *5 Pulls* (as long as they don't cause any blind cards to play).
-For example:
-  * It is the *Early Game*.
-  * On the stacks, red 4 is played.
-  * A blue 1 is available to clue in Bob's hand.
-  * Instead, Alice clues an off-chop 5 in Cathy's hand (as number 5).
-  * This is to be interpreted as a *Play Clue* on the red 5 (as opposed to a *5 Pull* on some other card).
-* When a player is *Finessed* or *Bluffed*, they are allowed to defer playing the blind card in order to do a *Finesse* or *Bluff* of their own.
-However, if they could be *Bluffed*, they are **not** allowed to initiate a *5 Pull*.
-(Players are still allowed to defer playing into a *Finesse* in order to initiate a *5 Pull*.)
-* In the rare case where a *5 Pull* is performed in a 3-player game by touching two 5's in slot 1 and slot 3, then the *5 Pulled* card is slot 2.
-* For expert players, we define a specific [interaction between *5's Chop Moves* / *5 Pulls* and *2 Saves*](https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md#2-saves-advanced-section-interaction-with-5s-chop-moves--5-pulls).

-### A Flowchart for Cluing 5's in the Early Game

-* Differentiating between a *5 Stall* and a *5 Pull* can sometimes be confusing.
-[Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/img/flowcharts/early_game_5_flowchart.png) that steps you through how you can tell the difference.

-### The 5 Pull Prompt & The 5 Pull Finesse

-* *5 Pulls* are also allowed to initiate a *Prompt* or *Finesse*.
-* However, *5 Pulls* are **not** allowed to initiate a *Reverse Finesse*.
-* With that said, players **do** have to respect that forward *5 Pull Finesses* could be *Layered*/*Clandestine*. ("Clandestine" is terminology is covered later on.)

-### The 5 Pull Promise (A Follow-up Play Clue After a 5 Pull)

-* Normally, *5 Pulls* have to be treated as *Delayed Play Clues*.
-This means that sometimes, it can take a long time for the pulled card to blind-play.
-* From the perspective of the player who is *5 Pulled*, if a follow up *Play Clue* is given to a currently unplayable card, then they can disregard the *Delayed Play Clue* interpretation - the *5 Pulled* player is **promised** the card that makes the unplayable card playable.
-* For example, in a 4-player game:
-  * Alice has two clued 1's in her hand - red 1 and blue 1.
-  * Bob does a *5 Pull* on Donald.
-Donald knows that the *5 Pulled* card could be either red 2 or blue 2 (if it is a *Delayed Play Clue*).
-  * Cathy clues Alice about a red 3.
-Now, Donald knows that he is **promised** the red 2 as his *5 Pulled* card (and he no longer has to wait for the blue 1 to come down before blind-playing).

-### Finesses While 5 Pulled

-* Sometimes, a *5 Pulled* player may not play their pulled card right away.
-Maybe they have to wait for existing cards to play first, or maybe they want to capitalize on a *Finesse* while it is still available.
-* Any *Finesse* that a *5 Pulled* player performs is to be treated as a *Certain Finesse*.
-* Any *Certain Discard* that is performed in response to a *Finesse* that a *5 Pulled* player did applies to the *5 Pulled* card.

-### The 5 Pull Skip

-* If a player is already *Finessed*, it is possible to *Finesse* them again and get them to play their *Second Finesse Position* card.
-* Similarly, if a *5 Pull* is performed, and the card immediately to the right of a 5 is already clued or already "gotten", then the *5 Pull* skips over that card and gets the next card after that.

 ### Duplication Responsibility